sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 --

-### Automate and improve existing processes
+### Automate and Improve Existing Processes

 - Review existing processes and governance structure
 - Automate where possible
 - Show progress on automation and continuous improvements

---

-### Tangible: Learn, Automate and Improve

-- Make it a requirement in performance agreements of directors, managers and team leads
-- Invest in training on agile for managers and team leads
-- Encourage assignments with CDS-ESDC team
-- Invest in agile/DevOps Dojos for IT teams

 ---

-### Access to resources
+### Tangible: Have Access to Resources

-#### Enabling learning, automation and improvement

 - Create cloud and desktop sandboxes (labs) for experimentation
-- Make it easy to request access
+  - Make it easy to request access (self-service)
 - Create a safe environment for experimentation
-  - Organize lunch between senior management and a team/project that recently "failed"
+  - Organize regular informal meetings between senior management and a team/project that recently "failed"

 ---

-### Access to modern IT tools and devices
+### Tangible: Have Access to Modern IT Tools

-#### SaaS (Internet) and desktop

 - [Unblock access to specific SaaS for IITB employees](web-services-access.html)
-- Invest in bandwidth, Data Loss Protection (DLP) and a document classification tool to enable more open access to Internet
+- Invest in Bandwidth, Data Loss Protection (DLP) and a Document Classification Tool to enable more open access to Internet
-- Add all approved software to Application Catalogue
+- Add all approved desktop software, including commercial and OSS, to Application Catalogue

 ---